cpressey/Ahead-of-Time-eval/README.md

 There are a few more details we could mention:

-When analyzing an expression that contains a name, we must have some way of knowing if that name is bound to a constant, in order to determine if the expression is constant.
+When analyzing an expression that contains a name, we must have some way of telling if we know that it is bound to a constant or not, in order to determine if the expression is constant.
 Typically some kind of environment structure mapping names to values would be maintained during analysis.
 When a name is discovered